PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 **Note 3**: You can embed code-blocks defined using back-ticks in code-blocks defined by back-ticks, if each embedded code-block uses fewer back-ticks compared to the parent block.

-The IoT Gateway provides a pluggable architecture when it comes to rendering code blocks.
+The {{AppName}} provides a pluggable architecture when it comes to rendering code blocks.
 Depending on the language, the code can be rendered in different ways.
 The following subsections illustrate such renderings.

 #### 2D Layout diagrams